Payments and subscriptions

 This is the only downgrade scenario requiring your decision.
 Example: you have 12 projects on Agency and move to Pro (limit of 5).

-No data is deleted automatically - the audit history and reports of all projects stay stored.
+No data is deleted - the audit history and reports of all projects stay stored and visible, and you can still export them.

-What else you lose moving from Agency to Pro
+What else changes moving from Agency to Pro

 the dedicated consultant.